simonengstler/tool-info-module-generator/README.md

 # Tool-Info Module Generator for BenchExec

-This tool automates the generation of tool-info module files for [BenchExec](https://github.com/sosy-lab/benchexec) using GPT-3.5.
+This tool automates the generation of tool-info module files for [BenchExec](https://github.com/sosy-lab/benchexec) using GPT-4o mini.

 ## Table of Contents